Galois1900/Code-implementation-of-Data-driven-strategy-for-wordle/README.md

 *The trained model will be saved as `wordle_dqn_enhanced.pth`.*

 #### To Evaluate a Pre-trained Model
 We provide a pre-trained model.
-Contact me for access.
 ```bash
 python src/rl_solver.py --eval-only --model-path path/to/wordle_dqn_enhanced.pth
 ```